PurpleGuitar/python-kickstart-project/readme.md

 - `make docker-lint` to build and lint the app in a Docker container.
 - `make docker-test` to build and test the app in a Docker container.
 - `make docker-build` to build the Docker container.
+- `make docker-clean` to remove the Docker image and rebuild marker.

 It's not usually necessary to call `make docker-build` directly; it should be called automatically if your source files have changed.
 The